Two St. Peter’s Square

 Engineering innovation to create suspended floor, column-free and adaptable commercial space

 Cost-benefit analysis of basement level parking garage to create a stronger building foundation and drive a better return on investment

 Effective re-purposing of construction materials to achieve more sustainable solutions

-BuroHappold Engineering was met with several challenges on the Two St. Peters Square Building project.
+BuroHappold was met with several challenges on the Two St. Peter’s Square project.
 The client’s brief entailed creating a highly adaptable commercial space to meet the needs of a wide variety of tenant business needs.

 We were highly constrained by the narrow city centre location, which included being set adjacent to a listed building, live tram tracks and surrounding utilities and public access.
 This challenge was further exacerbated by the complexity of the installations of the basement garage and heavy panelled tracery screens.